taorepoara/introduction-to-htmx-and-lit/README.md

 ## 🚀 htmx examples

-This repository includes a collection of **htmx examples** demonstrating how to perform AJAX requests, handle dynamic updates, and customize event triggers using only declarative HTML attributes.
+We will begin with a collection of **htmx examples** demonstrating how to perform AJAX requests, handle dynamic updates, and customize event triggers using only declarative HTML attributes.

 You can find the full list of examples in the dedicated section, **[htmx examples](./htmx-examples/README.md)**